-A top spot on my Ecuador Bucket List was our Quilotoa Loop Adventure.
+A top spot on my Bucket List was Valley of the Volcanoes – Ecuador’s Quilotoa Loop.
 The draw was the many colorful indigenous populations and their markets, the perfect turquoise blue Quilotoa Lake, the art of the Tigua people, and the surrounding snow-capped Andean volcanoes.
 Get the picture?
 Here are a few.

 The Quilotoa Loop